mrDarkDuck/digital-universe-manifesto/ontology_en.md

-# Phase 1: Ontological Foundation of the Digital Cosm
+# Phase 1: Ontological Foundation of the Digital Cosmos

 This document postulates the fundamental properties of the Universe as a discrete, computable, and self-compressing informational system.
 We move away from classical materialism and pure idealism toward **computational realism**.